-Container specific item is provided by property
+Container specific items are provided by a property

-If the container requires the child to have specific properties, it delivers category on UIViewController that provides an item which encapsulates all of them.
+If a container requires its child to have specific properties, it delivers a category on UIViewController.
+The category provides an item which encapsulates all of the needed properties.

 '''

 - (UINavigationItem )navigationItem

 {

 UINavigationItem navigationItem = objc_getAssociatedObject(self, kNavigationItemKey);

 if (navigationItem == nil) {

 navigationItem = [[UINavigationItem alloc] init];

 self.navigationItem = navigationItem;

 }

 return navigationItem;

 }

 '''